 In addition to English, applicants are encouraged, but not required, to have fluency in one or more of the following languages: German, Russian, Polish, Romanian, Hebrew, Yiddish, French, Dutch, Hungarian, Slovakian, Italian, and/or Bosnian/Croatian/Serbian.

-Applications and supporting materials must be received by January 1, 2016.
-Decisions will be announced in early April 2016.
-All applications must be submitted in English and must include:
+Decisions for the 2019 competition will be announced in April 2019.
+All applications must be submitted in English and include: